gbarcia/rbtextveloper/README.md

     response = account_manager.purchase_history

     #NOTE: Al responses are returned by json.
 Yo can use JSON.parse(response) for get a Ruby Hash

+ In Rails

+    rails g text_veloper:initializer

+ And config your default token for account and sub_account

+    # For configure the tokens for textveloper gem
+    TextVeloper::ApiSelector.api.setup do |config|
+      config.token_account = ""
+      config.sub_token = ""
+    end

+##Other Languages?
+  see this for python: [a link](https://github.com/iferminm/pytextveloper)

 ## Contributing